 The above list will apply to foods prepared on site, e.g. sandwiches, salad pots and cakes, that have been pre-packed prior to them being offered for consumption.

-Kitchen staff will be vigilant when ensuring that all PPDS foods have the correct labelling in a clearly legible format, and that this is either printed on the packaging itself or on an attached label.
+Midday staff will be vigilant when ensuring that all PPDS foods have the correct labelling in a clearly legible format, and that this is either printed on the packaging itself or on an attached label.
 Food goods with incorrect or incomplete labelling will be removed from the product line, disposed of safely and no longer offered for consumption.

-Any abnormalities in labelling will be reported to the kitchen manager immediately, who will then contact the relevant supplier where necessary.
+Any abnormalities in labelling will be reported to the midday manager immediately, who will then contact the relevant supplier where necessary.

-The kitchen manager will be responsible for monitoring food ingredients, packaging and labelling on a weekly basis and will contact the supplier immediately in the event of any anomalies.
+The midday manager will be responsible for monitoring food ingredients, packaging and labelling on a weekly basis and will contact the supplier immediately in the event of any anomalies.

 Changes to ingredients and food packaging

-Witham St Hughs Academy will ensure that communication with suppliers is robust and any changes to ingredients and/or food packaging are clearly communicated to kitchen staff and other relevant members of staff.
+Witham St Hughs Academy will ensure that communication with suppliers is robust and any changes to ingredients and/or food packaging are clearly communicated to midday staff and other relevant members of staff.

 Following any changes to ingredients and/or food packaging, all associated documentation will be reviewed and updated as soon as possible.